msvalina/msvalina.github.io/content/behavior-and-enviroment.rst

 I started with Bitcoin because it is really important. **Bitcoin is as important as Internet is.** That's why I'm steering my carrier in Bitcoin direction.
-Important thing about it is what are values of people that created it.
+Important thing about it is what are the values of people that created it?
 What does it represent?
 What does it enable people to do?

 Here are some of these values:

 * Right to privacy

+* Freedom of expression (which money is form of)

+* Right to alternative neutral economic system

 * Censorship resistance

-* Right to alternative neutral economic system

 * The sovereignty of individual

 * Fighiting chance against digital age dictatorship

-* Freedom of expression (which money is form of)

 Bitcoin isn't created in vacuum.
 It was built on shoulders of giants.